-Contra Costa County has been planning for the January 1, 2017 implementation of Resource Family Approval (RFA) for the past 12 months.
+Contra Costa County implemented Resource Family Approval (RFA) January 1, 2017.
 RFA is an important shift in the way that Children and Family Services approves caregivers as it supports placement with families that can provide a lifelong connection by determining permanency approval upfront.
-Contra Costa County was one of the first five non-implementation counties to submit their RFA Implementation plan to the state.

-EHSD has created a collaborative CCR Executive Team and a Steering Committee with management representatives from Children and Family Services, the CAO's office, Behavioral Health Department, and Probation Department to guide workgroups tasked with different components of CCR, such as Child and Family Team Meetings, Group Homes and Foster Family Agencies, Training, and Data.
+EHSD has a collaborative CCR Executive Team and a Steering Committee with management representatives from Children and Family Services, the CAO's office, Behavioral Health Department, and Probation Department to guide workgroups tasked with different components of CCR, such as Child and Family Team Meetings, Group Homes and Foster Family Agencies, Training, and Data.

-Children and Family Services has been collecting data on the (approximately) one hundred dependent children who are currently in group home placements to assess their potential for stepping down to home-based care and to determine their specific services and treatment needs.
+Children and Family Services is regularly collecting data on the (approximately) one hundred dependent children who are currently in group home placements to assess their potential for stepping down to home-based care and to determine their specific services and treatment needs.